x555g6c9ff-byte/applied-economic-models/README.md

 Eight problem sets were completed in total; the two included here were deliberately selected as the most representative of applied numerical modelling, optimisation, and economic interpretation.

+These notebooks were selected based on clarity of insight and the ability to translate quantitative results into practical conclusions.

+---

+## How to View

+Notebook files (`.ipynb`) are rendered directly on GitHub — no local setup is required.

 ---